 - I understand.
 Start the conversation wtih a statement of empathy.
 The next time they are aggressive to you or someone else, talk to them after they cool down.
 Tell them you understand why they felt that way.

 - I feel.
 Next, tell them how it makes you feel.
 For example, maybe their actions made you feel marginalized or uncomfortable.

 - I want.
 Then, tell them what you want.
 Either, to approach conversations more calmly, or to be more open to the ideas of others.

 - Ask – is that okay?
 Here’s where the discussion happens.
 You want to confirm they understand what you mean by asking them if they do and also allow them to make their points as well.
 Here’s a good time to listen and understand their perspective better.

 Whenever you are dealing with someone difficult at work, there are two options: either you learn to live with them or you try to change them.

 Learning to live with them is the easier route most of the time.
 So long as you have a strategy for dealing with them, you’ll be okay.

-Occasionally though, and particularly if it’s an employee who works for you, you should make an effort to change them.
+Occasionally though, if it is directly affecting your work, you should make an effort to change them.
 While it requires more work upfront, if you are successful, you ensure this problem no longer persists.

 And everyone will owe you a debt a gratitude for that.

-Want to learn more about how to deal with or change difficult people at work?
+Want to learn more?
 Watch Croft’s full LinkedIn Learning course, Dealing with Difficult People, today.